Josh Bell Preview, Player Props: Marlins vs. Mets

 Josh Bell vs. Mets Preview, Player Prop Bets - September 27

-The Miami Marlins, including Josh Bell (.390 on-base percentage in past 10 games, 64 points above season-long percentage), take on starter Joey Lucchesi and the New York Mets at Citi Field, Wednesday at 7:40 PM ET.
+The Miami Marlins, including Josh Bell and his .541 slugging percentage over his past 10 games, take on starter Joey Lucchesi and the New York Mets at Citi Field, Wednesday at 4:10 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-4 with a home run and an RBI) against the Brewers.
+In his previous game, he notched a home run while going 3-for-4 against the Brewers.

 Sportsbook Promo Codes